jlopp/bitcoin-politicians/README.md

-Based upon public financial disclosures, we can know which politicians in Congress actually have skin in the game.
-Because searching through financial disclosures can be a time intensive process, this project's goal is to crowdsource the work.
+Based upon public financial disclosures, we can know which politicians in Congress actually have skin in the crypto industry.

 ## Automated updating
-Workflow to automatically pull all relevant source data and extract asset names from it is available in the `automated_updates` folder. see [Automated Updates README.md](https://github.com/chance-on-brink/bitcoin-politicians/blob/automated-updates/automated_updates/Automated%20Updates%20README.md)
+Workflow to automatically pull all relevant source data and extract asset names from it is available in the `automated_updates` folder.
+See [Automated Updates README.md](https://github.com/jlopp/bitcoin-politicians/blob/master/automated_updates/Automated%20Updates%20README.md)

 ## Contributing
-NOTE: this repository will almost always be out of date due to the amount of work required to manually check 500+ disclosures that get published at unpredictable times.
+NOTE: this repository will almost always be out of date because financial disclosures get posted on an unpredictable and sporadic basis.
-If you have some spare time, contributions to this project are welcome by [editing the README.md file](https://github.com/jlopp/bitcoin-politicians/edit/master/README.md).
+If you're aware of a discrepancy, contributions to this project are welcome by [editing the README.md file](https://github.com/jlopp/bitcoin-politicians/edit/master/README.md).

 You can find financial disclosures here:
 * [US House](https://disclosures-clerk.house.gov/PublicDisclosure/FinancialDisclosure) - click "Search Reports"